microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

   2) File -> Open Bot
   3) Enter a Bot URL of `http://localhost:3978/api/messages`

-# Try Precise Answering
+## Try precise answering
-- Try the following queries:
+- Try the following utterances:
   1) Accessibility
   2) Register
-- You can notice a short answer returned along with a long answer.
+- You will notice a short answer returned along with a long answer.
 - If testing in [Language Studio][LS], you might have to check `Include short answer response` at the top.
 - You can disable precise answering by setting `EnablePreciseAnswer` to false in [appsettings.json](appsettings.json).
-- You can set `DisplayPreciseAnswerOnly` in [appsettings.json](appsettings.json) to true to display just precise answers in the response.
+- You can set `DisplayPreciseAnswerOnly` to true in [appsettings.json](appsettings.json) to display just precise answers in the response.
+- Learn more about [precise answering][PA].

-# Deploy the bot to Azure
+## Deploy the bot to Azure
 See [Deploy your C# bot to Azure][50] for instructions.

 The deployment process assumes you have an account on Microsoft Azure and are able to log into the [Microsoft Azure Portal][Azure].